dfgordon/vscode-language-applesoft/README.md

 Applesoft variables and function names have the property that only the first two characters are significant, e.g., `CUTE` and `CUBE` are the same variable.
 By default, the extension will underline colliding variable names with a warning squiggle.
 In every other respect, the extension will treat colliding variable names as distinct, e.g., using `goto references` on `CUTE` will not find references to `CUBE`.
 The assumption here is that colliding variable names are bugs or potential bugs.

 You can use `rename symbol` to quickly change the names of variables or functions.
+You must include any desired suffix (`$` or `%`) in the replacement text, even though VS Code may offer a default without this.

 Variables and functions only appear in the symbol outline where they are assigned, defined, or dimensioned.